by Linda-Ann Stewart

 I am Divinely guided to make wise decisions in taking care of myself and my life.
 I release what doesn’t contribute to my life’s purpose and peace.
 And I accept things that contribute to my purpose and peace.
 That means that I take care of what’s important, including myself.
 When I do, I open the way for more abundance and joy to come into my life.

 Watch the accompanying video, Make Yourself a Priority to Reduce Overwhelm.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/coaching.shtml
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.